April 26, 2022

 THE ART OF MYSTERY

-End of the World House is a very difficult book to review without giving away too much (you might think that "Groundhog Day meets Sliding Doors" is a huge enough cue, except it doesn't even begin to cover what happens in the story, and how/why for that matter).
+End of the World House is a very difficult book to review without giving away too much (you might think that "Groundhog Day meets Sliding Doors" is a huge enough clue, except it doesn't even begin to cover what happens in the story, and how/why for that matter).
 For that reason, this is going to be a less structured review than my usual ones.
 The best thing I can do with a book like this is make a bullet list of what I loved about it (or loved less) and why:

 • It's a unique concept (or a unique blend of different concepts with a twist).